DawidGaleziewski/udemy_go/setup.md

 when we add deps by go get <> they are added to go.sum with a cryptographic hash of the versions.
 This file should be added to version controll as it will make sure correct and secure packages are downlaoded

+Each module needs to have a package named "main" with func main() as a entry point of the application.

+# on packages

+in go we need to import packages even for little things if we want to use them in standard language.
+To see all packages go has to offer we can go to godoc.org